> Skip repeated content

 Traumatic tears

-Traumatic tears in the meniscus usually occur during forceful twisting of the knee and are common among players of sports such as football, basketball, and soccer, but they can occur during any activity involving knee twisting.
-Less often, repetitive kneeling or rising from a squatting position while lifting can lead to a tear.
+A traumatic tear of the meniscus usually occurs when a competitive athlete or other highly active person quickly turns their body, pivoting on the knee while their foot is still planted on the ground.
+It is a common sports injury among football, basketball, and soccer players, but it can occur during any activity involving knee twisting.
+Less often, repetitive kneeling or rising from a squatting position while lifting can lead to a traumatic tear.

-Degenerative or atraumatic tears, usually seen in older populations, are caused by biology and degeneration and breakdown of the meniscal structure.
-People with degenerative tears may have twisted their knee and accelerate the tear.
-However, the tear pattern in a degenerative tear is very different from that of a traumatic tear.
-This is important because the treatment for a degenerative tear may be very different from that of a traumatic tear.
+Degenerative or atraumatic tears, usually seen in older people, are caused by biological degeneration and breakdown of the meniscal structure.
+People with degenerative tears may accelerate tears by twisting their knees.
+However, the tear pattern in a degenerative tear is different from that of a traumatic tear.
+This is important because the treatment for a degenerative tear is different from that of a traumatic tear.

 How is a torn meniscus diagnosed?

-Your doctor will ask about your symptoms and the circumstances of your injury and conduct a physical examination.
-Radiological imaging studies will be ordered to confirm a diagnosis: X-rays will help rule out fractures or other bone injuries as the cause of pain, and high-resolution magnetic resonance imaging (MRI) studies will help reveal the type and location of the tear.
+Your doctor will ask about your symptoms, your injury and conduct a physical examination.
+Radiological imaging studies will be ordered to confirm a diagnosis.
+X-rays will help rule out fractures or other bone injuries as the cause of pain and high-resolution magnetic resonance imaging (MRI) studies will help reveal the type and location of the tear.

 What type of doctor treats meniscus tears?

-If you suspect a meniscus tear, it is important to be evaluated by a physiatrist, primary care sports medicine physician, or an orthopedic surgeon who specializes in sports medicine.
+If you suspect a meniscus tear, it is important to be evaluated by a physiatrist, a sports medicine doctor, or an orthopedic surgeon who specializes in sports medicine.
 (Find a doctor at HSS who treats meniscal tears.)

 Simple walking and other activities that do not require twisting, pivoting, rapid change of direction, etc., are generally well-tolerated after a meniscus tear.
 Tears can progress over time, but the rate of progression is generally gradual and highly variable.
 Pain is the guide.
 If a tear is being made worse, there will generally be associated symptoms of increased pain.